Save the Date! Summer Camp 2018 is June 27th-July 3rd.

 The Next Generation Climate Justice Action Camp (NGCJAC) is a seven day action camp to empower youth to speak out by providing age-appropriate training and mentoring.
 The workshops, trainings, and activities will provide a group of young activists between the ages of 14 and 18 with the tools and underlying information that they need in order to engage in systemic climate justice organizing.
 Youth will come together to form alliances, find their voice, learn from experienced mentors and frontline organizers, have fun and gain skills in an old growth forest setting.
 Throughout the week of camp, the youth will be planning a public event on a local climate issue, and carrying out their plan at the end of the week.
 It is a great opportunity for them to practice using their skills and to build a community of activists their own age.

 This camp is for youth ages 14-18 who are interested in social and environmental issues and want to gain hands on skills.
-The camp will provide information on movement history, climate justice campaigns, how to plan and run a campaign, non-violent protest planning, media and outreach skills, arts and protest, decolonization trainings, as well as know-your-rights trainings.
+The camp will provide information on movement history, climate justice campaigns, how to plan and run a campaign, non-violent protest planning, media and outreach skills, decolonization trainings, as well as know-your-rights trainings.
+At NGCJAC, we believe that artists have an important role to play in our movement, so we are improving and growing the arts portion of our camp.
 The camp will also provide outdoor fun, such as swimming, time for sports, hiking through an old growth forest, games, team building and so much more!
 Lobster Creek Camp is on the beautiful Lobster Creek, with lots of access to swimming and hiking.
 The camp has cabins, showers, electricity and an industrial kitchen for your comfort.
 Youth of color, femme and female, queer and trans youth encouraged to apply!

 Why is this important?